Pooja-Ramdas/Suits/README.md

 # Suits - Card Deck Java Program
 ## Description
 This is a Java program that simulates a deck of playing cards.
-It allows users to perform various operations such as printing the deck, shuffling, finding specific cards, dealing cards, and comparing them.
-Folloeing are its features:
+It allows users to perform various operations, such as printing the deck, shuffling, finding specific cards, dealing cards, and comparing them.
+Following are its features:
 -> Create a deck of 52 playing cards
 -> Print all cards in the deck
 -> Display a specific card